data-preservation-programs/slingshot/participants/filflix.md

 ## (8) What pre-processing are you doing before ingesting the data?

-Using IPFS as a storage bucket to store videos, users can watch videos online through the web.
+Using IPFS as a storage bucket to store videos, users can upload and watch videos online through the web.

 ## (9) What tech stack will you use to store the data?